phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 knows of the current request, when that later finishes.

 "Forgetting" things translates to freeing any dynamic buffer that got allocated while treating a request.
-That means that when in the process of treating a request, one must not allocate dynamic memory using traditionnal libc calls.
+That means that when in the process of treating a request, one must not allocate dynamic memory using traditional libc calls.
 Doing that is perfectly valid, but you give a chance to forget to free such a buffer.

 ZendMM comes with an API that substitute to libc's dynamic allocator, by copying its API.
 When in the process of